Zweli-JR/TVPS/README.md

-# This is a SQL SERVER project for a pet shop
+# SQL project for a pet shop